slobberbone/portal/README.md

 # Personal portal
 ![Portal logo](/images/interface/portal_logo.png)

 Simple portal in html/javascript without database.
-Allow to display different links to manage our home services !
+Allow to display different links to manage your home services !

 # Features
 - Links are displayed in an iframe